KarlMeierMattern/Full-Stack/Notes.md

 > In JavaScript we end statements with semicolons

 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.
+This is `code`, and this is a test run